 The Zucker School of Medicine emphasizes the importance of discovery and innovation in the process of learning and in helping patients.
-Through partnerships with clinical services and laboratories within Northwell Health and externally, our faculty and students are engaged in all forms of collaborative research, in particular, investigations involving the underlying biological process of disease for use in development of new therapies and diagnostics.
+Through partnerships with clinical services and laboratories within Northwell Health and externally, our faculty and students are engaged in all forms of collaborative research, in particular, investigations involving the underlying biological process of disease for use in the development of new therapies and diagnostics.

-All medical students benefit from the extensive resources of the Zucker School of Medicine, which include the Feinstein Institute for Medical Research (the research arm of Northwell Health) and Cold Spring Harbor Laboratory in a collaboration that equips students for the accelerating pace of medical research and scientific discovery in the years ahead.
-Facilitated by the Zucker School of Medicine Advisory Committee for Student Research and the Office of Student Affairs, students have the opportunity to choose from several different types of research projects that explore a variety of key areas in medicine.
+All medical students benefit from the extensive resources of the Zucker School of Medicine, which include the Feinstein Institutes for Medical Research (the research arm of Northwell Health) and Cold Spring Harbor Laboratory in a collaboration that equips students for the accelerating pace of medical research and scientific discovery in the years ahead.
+Facilitated by the Zucker School of Medicine Advisory Committee for Student Research and the Office of Medical Student Research, students have the opportunity to choose from several different types of research projects that explore a variety of key areas in medicine.
 These include short-term and longitudinal studies in basic science, clinical research, community health, medical education, medical humanities, and quality improvement.

-- Each year, the Zucker School of Medicine admits four MD/PhD students who, over seven to eight years, complete both the MD degree program requirements and the requirements for the PhD in the Molecular Basis of Medicine. - At least 70 percent of students engage in research during the summer after their first year of study, and nearly 100 percent do so by graduation.
+- Each year, the Zucker School of Medicine admits four MD/PhD students who, over seven to eight years, complete program requirements for both the MD and the PhD in the Molecular Basis of Medicine degrees. - At least 85% of students engage in research during the summer after their first year of study, and nearly 100% do so by graduation.

 Students engage in research projects, locally and overseas, that cover a wide range of health issues.
-Many partner with top research investigators from the Feinstein Institute for Medical Research, Cold Spring Harbor Laboratory, and other areas, while others travel abroad to work on public health projects, such as studying health issues of Haitian workers in the Dominican Republic.
+Many partner with top research investigators from the Feinstein Institutes for Medical Research, Cold Spring Harbor Laboratory, and other areas, while some travel abroad to work on public health projects, such as studying health issues of Haitian workers in the Dominican Republic.

-The Zucker School of Medicine also hosts an annual Scholarship Day to showcase and disseminate new knowledge contributed by medical students of all years of study who participated in summer research activities.
+The Zucker School of Medicine also hosts an annual Scholarship Day to showcase and disseminate new knowledge contributed by medical students, both past and present, who participated in summer research activities.
 Students engaged in investigative studies are guided from start to finish by Zucker School of Medicine faculty mentors.